 ----- 2019 -----

-My mother was born in 1932, which was the era of the Showa.
-For women in this era, they were taught that doing domestic duties and raising children were the central task for them.
-Moreover, they had to be obedient to husbands.
-That was considered as a virtue.
-Even my mother was suffered from my father’s violence, she had made his bed and taken care of him when he was in the hospital.
-She had never cried at his funeral.
-She never held grudges against him.
-I think she understood her role as a woman who had lived through the Showa era.
-She just had done her job well.
-I, as a photographer, want to give those women who have survived the Showa era a sincere compliment through my photographs.
+My mother was born in 1932, which was the Showa era.
+For women of this time, they were raised up to think that doing domestic duties and bringing up children were the main goals in their life.
+Not only that, they had to obey their husbands, which was looked upon as a virtue.
+Even though my mother had to tolerate my father’s violence, she had made his bed and taken care of him when he was hospitalized.
+She had never wept at his funeral, but she never held things against him.

 ※The Showa is one of the Japanese era names.
 The Showa era is during December 25th, 1926 to January 7th, 1989, which the reign of Emperor Showa.